 - Understand the prime skill sets which leaders need to develop and nurture

 - Students will have the opportunity to practice, hone and apply their communication skills

 Major Project: In collaboration with the instructor and input from the student, the organization will select an area of value for the student to research and analyze.
 The paper should be substantive.

-Internship Paper: It will be important to demonstrate critical thinking in relation to the experiences from this Board Internship opportunity and to examine and describe your own leadership leanings.
-Further, you will be required to apply your leadership learnings to your own leadership development and future aspirations.
+Internship Paper: It will be important to demonstrate critical thinking in relation to the experiences learned from the Board Internship opportunity in relation to your own leadership style.
+You should apply the leadership styles you have observed to further development your leadership style and future aspirations.

 Board Participation: 3/4 of the mark, will be assessed on your actual attendance record at scheduled meetings of the board and the assigned board committee(s).
 This will include feedback from management and board members on the quality of your participation and on the quality of your contribution during board (and committees of the board) meetings and your ability to interact in a meaningful way with management and board members and your contribution to business matters before the board.
 The other 10% of the participation mark will be assigned by the Instructor based on observations, discussions and timely handling of assignments and their required tasks.